Great Hammerhead Shark

 However, there have only been 16 attacks documented between 1900 and the present, and none of them resulted in death.
 The majority of these attacks have occurred off the coast of Florida, California, and Australia.

-In addition, they have a group of sensory organs called the ampullae of Lorenzini.
-Its function is to detect electrical fields created by other animals.
-This aids the great hammerhead in finding its food, especially prey like flounders or stingrays that hind under the sand.
+Because their eyes sit on the edge of their mallet-shaped heads, they have excellent eyesight and a 360-degree view of their surroundings, making them skilled hunters.
+They also have a group of sensory organs called the ampullae of Lorenzini, the function of which is to detect electrical fields created by other animals.
+This aids the great hammerhead in finding its food, especially prey like flounders or stingrays that hide under the sand.
+See what it looks like swimming in the ocean in the video below:

 Habitat